Functioning

 systems are built on

 Most people notice the outcomes first.
 They’re visible.
 They’re measurable.
 They’re often where attention goes when something feels off.
-But outcomes don’t tell the whole story.

-Most systems focus on the leaves.
+Most systems focus on the outcomes.

-The goal isn’t tighter control.
-It’s reducing friction, confusion, and overload before people hit their limit.
+Reduce friction, confusion, and overload before people hit their limit.

 Communication matters.